Dodgers' Hernández beats Royals' Witt for HR Derby title, Alonso's bid for 3rd win ends in 1st round

 Both finished their two-minute final round with 11 homers, before bonus swings were added.
 Witt came up short of his first two bonus swings, then hit two homers in a row — one a 457-foot drive that got him one more swing.

-Witt was the No. 2 overall pick by the Royals in 2019 out of Colleyville Heritage High School, about 15 miles north of Globe Life Field.
+Witt was the No. 2 overall pick by the Royals in 2019 out of Colleyville Heritage High School, about 15 miles north of the Rangers' stadium.
 It was his first time in the derby, but he was the high school home run champion in Washington in 2018 — and is the only player to compete in both contests.

 The 24-year-old Witt finished with 50 homers overall that traveled 3.8 miles.